derkreature/MrSwizzle/README.md

 MrSwizzle
 --------------

-MrSwizzle is a small command line and gui tool that was created to quickly convert gametextures.com and arbitrary texture sets on disk to a common PBR representation.
+MrSwizzle is a small command line and gui tool that was created to quickly convert gametextures.com texture zips and arbitrary texture sets on disk to a common PBR representation.
 This tool runs both as a headless commandline tool and interactive gui tool.

 If you are interested in the image processing code, it can be found here: